gms64/greg_on_data/content/posts/best-data-science-twitter-accounts.md

         except:
             return None, 0

 With the 'crawler' defined, we can now loop through all of the links.
-I'm adding a few data quality metrics to check out as we crawl - during development, I'd check these after each cycle to see success / failure on specific URLs.
+I'm adding a few data quality metrics to check out as we crawl - during development, I'd check these after each test cycle to see success / failure on specific URLs.

     agg_links = []
     # define a few data quality checks for the loop